 Welcome to the Department of Radiology at Eastern Virginia Medical School.
 Thank you for your interest.

-Teaching Faculty and other staff: excellent and supportive.
-We have over 60 teaching faculty, nearly all of whom are fellowship trained subspecialists.
-Our faculty completed their medical training in strong residencies and fellowships from all over the country.
-All of our faculty are ABR certified radiologists participating in Maintenance of Certification.
+- Teaching Faculty and other staff: excellent and supportive.
+We have >60 teaching faculty who are fellowship trained subspecialists.
+Our diverse faculty completed their training all over the U.S. All are ABR certified radiologists participating in Maintenance of Certification.
 We enjoy teaching and working with residents, and are eager to help our trainees become the best radiologists they can be.

-One-on-one resident-attending teaching: whether reviewing studies at the PACS station or doing procedures, our residents have the advantage of training directly with attending radiologists, without fellows.
-The opportunity for residents to become proficient in their procedural skills is exceptional.
+- One-on-one resident-attending teaching: whether reviewing studies on PACS or doing procedures, our residents have the advantage of training directly with attending radiologists, without fellows.
+The opportunity for residents to become proficient in procedural skills is exceptional.

-Technology: state-of-the-art.
-Our teaching hospitals take pride in having cutting edge technology, which their financial success allows them to have.
+- Technology: state-of-the-art.
+Our teaching hospitals take pride in having cutting edge technology, which their financial success allows.
 This is important to radiologic training and patient care--radiologists can only be as good as our tools.

-- A relatively small program of 16 residents is highly conducive to learning as it allows ample opportunity for questions and answers in teaching conferences, and ample opportunity for each resident to take his or her own cases.
-Each resident is well known, important, and receives all the attention needed or wanted—not a face in a crowd.
+- The relatively small program of 16 residents is highly conducive to learning as it allows abundant opportunity for discussion in teaching conferences, and excellent opportunity for each resident to take his or her own cases.
+Each resident is well known, important, and receives attention—not a face in a crowd.

-But this program enjoys a large volume, variety and excellence of teaching faculty, technology, and patients/studies, sufficient to support considerably more residents.
+- However, this program enjoys a large volume, variety and excellence of teaching faculty, technology, and patients/studies, the resources of a large tertiary care medical center.

-- The very highest priority of our radiologists is patient care.
-I hope you agree, as a fellow member of our profession, that this is how it should always be for physicians.
+- The very highest priority of our radiologists is patient care, which is how it should always be for physicians.
 The best way for one to learn to provide excellent patient care is to train in a program which prioritizes providing excellent patient care.

-The most important academic mission of our department is our residents.
+- The most important academic mission of our teaching faculty is our residents.
 We engage in research and other scholarly activities, and teach medical students.
 But our strongest priority besides patient care is resident training.
-Our attending radiologists do not think of resident education as being secondary in importance to working with fellows, writing papers, submitting grant proposals, or obtaining academic promotions.

-Residents are trainees clinically, always under appropriate supervision commensurate with their experience and in accordance with pertinent regulations including from ACGME.
-We like to remember, though, that because residents are trainees does not mean that residents are children, but usually responsible, professional adults.
-In an atmosphere of respect and collegiality, residents take ownership of their learning and the residency, showing initiative and leadership, working individually and together to make contributions including to the program and health care system.
-Most residents appreciate and thrive in this atmosphere which values their input.
+- Residents are trainees, always under appropriate supervision commensurate with their experience and in accordance with pertinent regulations including from ACGME.
+We recognize that being trainees does not make residents children, but typically very responsible, professional adults.
+In an atmosphere of respect and collegiality, our residents take ownership of their learning, show initiative and leadership, work individually and together to make contributions including to the program and health care system.
+Most residents appreciate and thrive in an atmosphere that values their maturity, talents and input.

-V. Success begets success: the radiology residency program at EVMS has a well deserved reputation for success, whether assessed by the standards of program accreditation, performance on board exams, scholarly pursuits and awards, fellowships attained by graduates, satisfaction of current residents, and/or feedback from alumni.
+V. Success Begets Success: the radiology residency at EVMS has a well deserved reputation for success, whether assessed by the standards of program accreditation, residents’ performance on board exams, scholarly activities and awards, fellowships and jobs attained by graduates, satisfaction of current residents, and/or feedback from faculty, future employers, and alumni.